emilianoyoung/ai/_posts/_archive/2019-12-23-artificial-intelligence-that-tracks-down-leukemia-discovered.md

         width: 800
         height: 434
   - title: "Artificial intelligence tracks down leukemia"
     excerpt: "Used in practice, this approach could support conventional diagnostics and possibly accelerate the beginning of therapy.
 The research results have been published in the journal 'iScience'.
-Artificial intelligence can detect one of the most common forms of blood cancer -- acute myeloid leukemia (AML) -- with high reliability.
-Researchers at the ..."
+Artificial intelligence can detect one of the most common forms of ..."
-    publishedDateTime: 2019-12-23T17:48:00Z
+    publishedDateTime: 2019-12-23T17:46:00Z
     sourceUrl: https://www.sciencedaily.com/releases/2019/12/191223095351.htm
     type: article
     provider: